 Results Matter also includes evaluation of program quality to assure that early childhood classrooms achieve and maintain overall high quality, employ qualified staff, and operate in compliance with federal and state guidelines.
-Beginning with the 2014-2015 school year, NDE will contract with observers and pay all costs associated with program quality observations.
+NDE will contract with observers and pay all costs associated with program quality observations.
 Observations will be completed in a percentage of classrooms across the state.
 Districts should continue to assure that classroom teachers and other appropriate staff attend training to be familiar with, and implement classroom practices consistent with, the ECERS-R. Sixpence classrooms will continue to follow the requirements of Sixpence grants.

-Information about completing ECERS assessments and a schedule of Environment Rating Scale Training are provided by the Office of Early Childhood.
+Information about completing ECERS-R assessments and a schedule of Environment Rating Scale Training are provided by the Office of Early Childhood.

-All school districts and Educational Service Units are required to submit the NDE annual Early Childhood Program Report to be in compliance with Rule 11 approval processes.
-In addition, programs are highly encouraged to participate in the NAEYC Accreditation process, and NDE provides technical and financial assistance for that process.
+All school districts and Educational Service Units are required to submit the NDE annual Early Childhood Program Report to be in compliance with the Rule 11 approval processes.
+In addition, programs are highly encouraged to participate in the NAEYC Accreditation process or Step Up to Quality.
+NDE provides technical assistance for each process and financial assistance for NAEYC accreditation.